-Fig. 28 A group 0 rearfacing child seat fitted on the rear seat
+Fig. 28 A group 0 rearfacing child seat fitted on the rear seat.

-Group 0: For babies up to about 9 months old and 10 kg in weight, the most suitable seats are those appearing in the illustration ⇒ Fig. 28.
+Group 0: For babies from about 9 months old and 10 kg in weight, the most suitable seats are those appearing in the illustration $\Rightarrow$ fig. 28.

-Group 0+: For babies up to about 18 months old and 13 kg in weight the most suitable seats are those appearing in the illustration.
+Group 0+: For babies from about 18 months old and 13 kg in weight the most suitable seats are those appearing in the illustration.